juanuys/juanuys.github.io/_posts/2021-01-30-game-analysis.md

 Menu music is forboding, telling of the possible gains or losses waiting on your path.
 When you go to the campsite to rest, you get soothing music with harp and lyre, which is a beautiful contrast to the horror that awaits you the following day.

-When you visit the merchant, the music brings the following ideas to mind: teasing, almost comical, rongue-in-cheek, melodramatic, somewhat suspenseful.
+When you visit the merchant, the music brings the following ideas to mind: teasing, almost comical, tongue-in-cheek, melodramatic, somewhat suspenseful.
 It uses 3/3 timing signature (unlike all the other music), which feels like you're dancing around the merchant's bartering skills, even though the game doesn't include haggling as a mechanic.

 # Final thoughts